 A buying agent opens doors for you

-Preparation of the viewing
+Preparing for the viewing

-Before your buying broker starts looking at the property with you, his criminal investigation already starts.
-He looks at earlier registrations of this property, at transactions of homes in the immediate vicinity, he looks in the neighbourhood whether there are problems with, for example, soil contamination, foundation or that for example, there are plans to realize high-rise buildings in the immediate vicinity.
+Before your buying agent goes to look at the house with you, his research already begins.
+He looks at previous applications for this property, at transactions of homes in the immediate vicinity, he looks in the neighborhood to see if there are known problems with, for example, soil contamination, foundation or that there are, for example, plans to build high-rise buildings in the immediate vicinity.

-Professional assessment and guidance during viewing
+Professional assessment and guidance during viewings

-Legally strong and smart
+A buying agent is legally strong and smart